 The top of the surge tanks is opened to the environment, if the surge tanks are totally filled then this pressure is overtaken to take care of neutralization.

 Gallery surge tank has additional storage galleries also known as expansion rooms, so it is also called growth room surge tanks.

 These growth rooms are often provided on the backside and prime levels.

 At the bottom of the tank, level chambers are used to store excess water, when needed or run with a slight drop in pressure.

 The chambers on the upper-pressure level are used to absorb the extra pressure.

-In this, the tank is provided with certain tilt.
+In sloping surge tank, the tank is provided with certain tilt.

 The over-pressure enters the tilted tanks by providing tilted surge tanks with overflow water and the pressure is dissipated.

-This drain is called throttle, so it is also called throttle surge tanks; this throttle or hole has a small diameter.
+This drain is called throttle, so it is also called throttle surge tanks and this throttle or hole has a small diameter.